 It is important to understand that in addition to the school or organization, individuals may be liable in college hazing lawsuits.
 Members of organizations accused of hazing are commonly charged with sexual assault, serving alcohol to underage persons, harassment, physical assault, or even conspiracy.

 Despite what many victims believe, hazing is often an illegal and criminal activity.
-If you or a loved one has been a victim of college hazing, contact LUONGO BELLWOAR LLP for your consultation.
-Give us a call at 610-696-1200.
+If you or a loved one has been a victim of college hazing, contact LUONGO BELLWOAR LLP for a free consultation.
+Give us a call at 610-430-6600.